 Attended newsstands existing on July 1, 1977 may remain in place within the space currently occupied for so long as the newsstands shall remain attended.
-A newsstand shall be deemed attended when its operator or other vendor shall directly sell publications to customers, person-to-person, for at least one and one-half (1^1) /2) hours per day Mondays through Fridays and maintain the newsstand for sale of publications during general business hours when the operator or vendor is not personally present.
+A newsstand shall be deemed attended when its operator or other vendor shall sell publications directly to customers, person-to-person, for at least one and one-half (11/2) hours per day Mondays through Fridays and maintain the newsstand for sale of publications during general business hours when the operator or vendor is not personally present.